 - ½ cup fresh raspberries, see Note below

 - 1 TBSP granulated sugar

-- 1 TBSP fresh lemon juice
+- 1 TBSP lemon juice, freshly squeezed preferable

 - 1 pint raspberry sherbet

-- 3 cups Sparkling berry lemonade
+- 3 cups sparkling berry lemonade, see Note below

 - Combine the fresh raspberries, granulated sugar, and lemon juice in a bowl, and mash them together with a fork until you have a berry puree.

 - Place a generous spoonful of puree at the bottom of 6 glasses.
 (I used 7 oz French champagne glasses).
 Top with a small scoop of raspberry sherbet, and fill the cups to the brim with sparkling berry lemonade.
 Garnish with a few more fresh berries, if desired, then enjoy!